Cost Reduction Strategy (home page) Seminars Consulting Articles Books Site Map

 Commercialization for Hardware

-• Replace custom hardware with Off-the-Shelf parts, such as: electrical enclosures (and all the hardware that goes inside), standard cables, guards, shields, stairs, railing, platforms, and the fast turnaround build-to-order of custom-dimension parts, for instance from Masumi, which can ship custom parts from their 3,000 catalogs in 6 days.
-See more about Off-the-Shelf Parts in Section 5.18)
+Replace custom hardware with Off-the-Shelf parts, such as: electrical enclosures (and all the hardware that goes inside), standard cables, guards, shields, stairs, railing, platforms, and the fast turnaround build-to-order of custom-dimension parts, for instance from ) Masumi, at http://us.misumi-ec.com/ which can ship custom parts from their 3,000 catalogs in 6 days.
+See more about Off-the-Shelf Parts in Section 5.18 with graphics at https://www.design4manufacturability.com/research.htm .

-• Replace material handing devices that feed or package the product.
-Be cautious about investing time and money in automation or robotics just for cost reduction without significant gains in quality, reliability, and consistent functioning.
-Keep in mind that design guidelines for automation are more strict than for manufacturability in general.
+• Replace custom material handing devices that feed or package your products.
+Be cautious about investing time and money in automation or robotics just for labor cost reduction without significant gains in quality, reliability, improved safety, and consistent functioning.
+Keep in mind that design guidelines for automation are much more strict than for manufacturability in general.

-Your product may need all of this hardware to be complete, but don’t use up valuable resources designing them.
+Your product may need these capabilities to be complete, but don’t use up valuable resources designing them.

-• Replace Manual Fabrication using high-skilled labor with concurrently engineered manufacturing equipment and tooling that will greatly speed production and significantly lower many categories of cost.
+• Replace Manual Fabrication that needs high-skilled labor with concurrently engineered manufacturing equipment and tooling that will greatly speed production and significantly lower many categories of cost.

-• For any redesigned supporting hardware, replace hard-to-get parts that have long to delivery with“pulled” parts and materials that arrive spontaneously (Section 4.2.1) that will have one tenth the material overhead, as shown in Section 3.8.10 and 3.8.11.
-When choosing parts, emphasize quality, availability, and the lowest cost-of-quality, which means not to sacrifice any of these for a cheap purchase price, as emphasized in Section 6.1 and Figure 1.2.
+• For any redesigned supporting hardware, replace hard-to-get parts that have long delivery times with “pulled” parts and materials that arrive spontaneously (Section 4.2.1 in the DFM book) that will have one tenth the material overhead, as shown in Section 3.8.10 and 3.8.11.
+When choosing parts, emphasize quality, availability, and the lowest cost-of-quality, which means not sacrifice any of these for a cheap purchase price, as emphasized in Section 6.1 and Figure 1.2.

-• Replace slow batch production that goes to inventory with Flow Manufacturing (Sections 4.1.1) that is shipped on-demand to customers (Section 4.2).
-If the design of the crown jewels does not have to be changed, this could greatly lower cost, eliminate inventory, and enable on-demand delivery.
+• Replace slow batch production that goes to inventory with Flow Manufacturing (Sections 4.1.1 in the he DFM Book ) that is shipped on-demand to customers (Section 4.2).
+If the design of the crown jewels does not have to be changed, this could greatly lower cost by eliminating inventory, and enabling on-demand delivery.

-• Replace welded frames and hard-to-build structures as discussed in Section 9.6) that can save a lot of money, raise quality, and speed delivery for this product, future derivatives, and provide backward-compatible replacements that can become “drop in” replacements for existing products for near-term savings that can actually help finance this product being developed or commercialized.
+• Replace welded frames and hard-to-build structures and save a lot of money, raise quality, and speed delivery for your products, future derivatives, and provide backward-compatible replacements that can become “drop in” replacements for existing products for near-term savings that can actually help finance this product being developed or commercialized.
+See DFM book Section 9.6 or www.design4manufacturability.com/steel-reduction-workshop.htm

 reliability.
 The general premise of commercialization is to preserve the crown